meinlebenswerk/GMMKAmbilightChrome/README.md

 A WebHID experiment, which streams your desktop to your GMMK keyboard!
 ![Showcase](https://raw.githubusercontent.com/meinlebenswerk/GMMKAmbilightChrome/main/showcase/streaming.png?raw=true)

+## Important!
+This only works on chrome, because other browsers dont support the webapi yet.
+Also this currently onyl work with the ISO-Variant of the GMMK, but adding a new layout shouln't be too tricky.
+Apparently you can access HID devices through WebUSB, so that might be a route for an even more hacky workaround?

 ## Usage
 No more building and running on your own - the app is now hosted [here](https://meinlebenswerk.github.io/GMMKAmbilightChrome/).

 ### Running from source
 If you're adventurous, you can run the app directly from source on your own computer.
 No more electron, much less hassle, just install `node` and `chrome` and you're good to go!